-The public comment period for the FY 2024 ATC Transit Development Plan will be conducted from March 8 to April 14, 2023.
-All public feedback received during the comment period will be reviewed and considered by staff.
-All written comments and letters will be included in the appendices of the final plan document that is presented to the ATC Board of Directors as they consider final plan adoption.
+The public comment period for the FY 2024 ATC Transit Development Plan was conducted from March 8 to April 14, 2023.
+All public feedback received during the comment period was reviewed and considered by staff.
+All written comments and letters are included in Appendix A for review by the ATC Board of Directors as they consider final plan adoption.